notice: donating via PAYPAL is not a tax exempted donation

-NADAN aims to help every conscripted soldier that needs legal aid, regardless of financial background, and to promote the legal welfare of all conscripted soldiers.
+NADAN aims to help every conscripted soldier in need of legal aid, regardless of financial background, and to promote the legal welfare of all conscripted soldiers.

 NADAN is the only non-profit organization formed for the sole purpose of providing legal aid specifically to IDF conscripted soldiers.

-Statistical information provided to NADAN by the IDF has shown that about 3,500-5000 conscripted soldiers per year are in need of legal aid in one or more matter - and in upwards of 10,000 cases per year.
+Statistical information provided to NADAN by the IDF has shown that about 3,500-5000 conscripted soldiers per year are in need of legal aid in one or more matters – and in more than 10,000 cases per year.

-The IDF infrastructure is based on the nationally-accepted principle that soldiers’ parents are expected to financially sustain and provide for their adult children throughout their military service.
-For this reason, for instance, child support in Israel is paid by parents until after the child is discharged from military service – past the age of 18, in contrast to the widely-accepted custom of the rest of the world.
+The IDF infrastructure is based on the nationally-accepted principle that soldiers’ parents are expected to financially sustain their adult children and provide for them throughout their military service.
+For this reason, for instance, child support in Israel is paid by parents until after the child is discharged from military service – past the age of 18, in contrast to the widely-accepted custom in the rest of the world.

 As expected, many of these soldiers – especially new immigrants and lone soldiers (including Israeli-born lone soldiers) – come from complex socio-economic backgrounds.
 Consequently, they often get into various legal complications, such as consumer debt, employment and housing disputes, and many other issues related to their civilian lives.

-These young men and women often need legal aid that they cannot afford.
+These young men and women often need legal aid which they cannot afford.
 They usually don’t have the time, resources, knowledge, support or maturity required to deal with these problems.
-Sometimes, even the presence of an adult in their life is unhelpful, as these adult role models are often involved in unresolved legal or financial problems of their own.
+Sometimes even the presence of an adult in their life is unhelpful as these adult role models are often involved in unresolved legal or financial problems of their own.

-“NADAN” (NGO) is a legal aid association that provides legal services to IDF conscripted soldiers.
+“NADAN” (NGO) is a legal aid association providing legal services to IDF conscripted soldiers.

-NADAN aims to provide IDF soldiers with a sense of security, and become a “one stop shop” for the common legal needs relating to their welfare.
-The services are offered to every conscripted soldier, with the aim of empowering them so that they may successfully integrate in both their military and civilian lives, with the least possible unresolved legal issues that could burden them during or after they’ve fulfilled their service.
+NADAN aims to become a “one stop shop” for the common legal needs relating to the soldiers’ welfare and to provide them with a sense of security.
+The services are offered to every conscripted soldier in order to empower them so that they may successfully integrate into both their military and civilian lives with the least possible unresolved legal issues that could burden them during or after they’ve fulfilled their service.

-“NADAN” – the Hebrew word for “scabbard”, a device used to keeps a sword safe from harm.
+“NADAN” – the Hebrew word for “scabbard”, a device used to keep a sword safe from harm.